Help & FAQ

 Q – What’s the weather like?

 We usually enjoy plenty of sunshine with average temperatures varying between 18 degrees Celsius (min. night temp) and 35 degrees Celsius (max.day temp).
 On hot days participants enjoy the swimming pool which is a great way to get refreshed.
 From mid August the evenings and mornings can be are fresh so a jumper is useful.

 Q- What is the accommodation like?

 Q- Which meals are provided and what’s on the menu?

-At the Actors Space we provide healthy, good and ethical food catered to the needs of the participants.
-Considering the physical effort required for the classes, the heat of the Catalan summer and the ethical policy of The Actors Space regarding local food, animal products and organic agriculture, we provide a delicious menu that guarantees energy and a full tummy!
+At the Actors Space we provide healthy, good and ethical food catered to the needs of the participants that guarantees energy and a full tummy!

 Breakfast.
 This is presented in a “buffet” style with typical breakfast foods such as cereal, freshly-baked homemade sourdough bread (participants love it, yay!), fresh local goats cheese, homemade jam, peanut butter, butter, honey, yoghurt and fruit as well as a range of teas, coffee, fresh local cow’s milk and vegan alternatives and fruit juice.

 Lunch and dinner.
-The dishes cooked up for lunch and dinner will be usually vegan, except for fresh local eggs on some occasions like tortilla Española or boiled eggs for potato salad.
-Here is an example for a lunch: Pumpkin soup, well stuffed “Fajita” style raps with vegetables and pulses, quinoa salad and crunchy watermelon, while dinner would go more along the lines of: stuffed aubergine, roasted roots and tubers with peanut sauce and apple crumble.
-Fresh green salad and home made bread will always be available for lunch and dinner.
+The dishes cooked up for lunch and dinner will be usually vegan, except for fresh local eggs on some occasions, i.e: Spanish Omelet or Potato Salad with boiled eggs.
+Here is an example for a lunch: Pumpkin soup, well stuffed “Fajita” style raps with vegetables, pulses and sauce, quinoa salad, crunchy watermelon or pudding.
+Dinner: stuffed aubergine with tofu, roasted roots and tubers with peanut sauce and apple crumble.
+Fresh green salad and home made bread is always available for lunch and dinner.

 Snacks and beverages.
 There are yummy homemade snacks and fresh beverages available at all times: energy balls, flapjacks, breadsticks, nuts and fruit; Lemonade, appleade, kombucha, craft beer, wine…

 If you are a casual meat/fish/dairy eater, we kindly ask you to give the (mostly) vegan food we provide a try during the week, I guarantee you will be pleasantly surprised!!!